dckc/madmode-blog/pages/2014/08-rust-sqlite3.md

 date: 2014-08-13
 tags: [programming, rust, data, quality, collaboration, capabilities]
 published: true
+summary: Inspired by sfackler's rust-postgres, I started from scratch...

 I was looking into [sandstorm][], a personal cloud platform with an architecture based on the wonderful [capability security][capsec]